braingeneers/statdepth/README.md

 This package implements depth calculation methods for multivariate time-series data.

 ## 1. What is functional depth?
 Functional depth, specifically band depth, is a generalization of the median to a set of functions.
-Given a set of functions (or curves), we'd answer the question: in what sense is a curve the most central?
+Given a set of functions (or curves), functional depth answers the question: how can we order our curves with respect to centrality/outlyingness?

 This method implements the theory proposed in the paper *On the Concept of Depth for Functional Data* by authors López-Pintado and Juan Romo.